Olibr Blogs

 Golang vs Java : Top features of Java

 • Platform Independence: One of the most significant advantages of Java is its platform independence.
-Java code can run on any platform that has a Java Virtual Machine (JVM) installed, which means that businesses can develop web applications that can run on any operating system without making changes to the code.
+Java code can run on any platform that has a Java Virtual Machine (JVM) installed, which means that Java developers can develop web applications that can run on any operating system without making changes to the code.

 • Robustness: Java is known for its robustness, which means that it can handle errors and exceptions effectively.
 Java has built-in features that can detect and handle errors, which makes it a reliable choice for building web applications.